flexworks-eu/s4/docs/index.md

-# Welcome to ⚡osp⚡
+# Welcome to <osp⚡> Object Storage Proxy

-A ⚡blazingly fast⚡ and safe in-process gateway for AWS and IBM Cloud Object Storage buckets.
+A blazingly fast⚡ and safe in-process gateway for AWS and IBM Cloud Object Storage buckets.

 ## Features